platformsh-templates/nextjs-strapi/README.md

 <summary>Shared files</summary><br />

 - The upstream `README.md` was renamed, and this Platform.sh-specific README was committed in its place.
 - `.platform/services.yaml`, and `.platform/routes.yaml` files have been added.
 These provide Platform.sh-specific configuration for provisioning an Oracle MySQL container and for defining how traffic is handled between the two application containers, respectively.
 They are present in all projects on Platform.sh, and you may customize them as you see fit.
+Consult those files for more information, or take a look at the [Routes](https://docs.platform.sh/configuration/routes.html) and [Services](https://docs.platform.sh/configuration/services.html) documentation for details about configuration.

 </details>